n1motv/n1motv/README.md

 👋 Hello there!
-I'm Mohamed-Amine Ez-zaoui, a passionate programming and pen-testing from Morocco , living in Frannce .
+I'm Mohamed-Amine Ez-zaoui, a passionate programmer and pen-tester from Morocco , living in Frannce .
 Welcome to my GitHub profile!

 🎓 Education: